Tanvirshahriargit/Course-Kid/README.md

 # Getting Started with Course Kid

-This project was bootstrapped and react route with [Course Kid](https://course-kid.netlify.app/).
+This project was bootstrapped and react route with Visite My site [Course Kid](https://course-kid.netlify.app/).

-## About Webiite
+## About Website
 In this website you can learn your kids coourse

 You can see our all course duration and pricng